BehaviorTree/BehaviorTree.CPP/docs/index.md

 __Finite State Machines__ were created specifically with this goal in mind, but in the recent years __Behavior Trees__ gained popularity, especially in the game industry.

-## What is a Behavior Tree?

-A Behavior Tree (__BT__) is a way to structure the switching between different tasks in an autonomous agent, such as a robot or a virtual entity in a computer game.

-BTs are a very efficient way of creating complex systems that are both modular and reactive.
-These properties are crucial in many applications, which has led to the spread of BT from computer game programming to many branches of AI and Robotics.

-If you are already familiar with Finite State Machines (__FSM__), you will easily grasp most of the concepts but, hopefully, you will  find that BTs are more expressive and easier to reason about.

-The main advantages of Behavior Trees, when compared to FSMs are:

-- __They are intrinsically Hierarchical__: this means that we can _compose_
-complex behaviors including entire trees as sub-branches of a bigger tree.
-For instance, the behavior "Fetch Beer" may reuse in one of its nodes the tree "Grasp Object".

-- __Their graphical representation has a semantic meaning__: it is easier to "read" a BT and understand the corresponding workflow.
-State transitions in FSMs, by comparisons, are harder to understand both in their textual and graphical representation.

-- __They are more expressive__: Ready to use ControlNodes and DecoratorNodes make possible to express more complex control flows.
-The user can extend the "vocabulary" with his/her own custom nodes.